-PHIL6309 Encountering World Religions (3 hours) Edens, Lemke, Stewart
+PHIL6209/6309 Encountering World Religions (2 or 3 hours) Edens, Lemke, Stewart

 The course examines the major world religions: Judaism, Islam, Hinduism, and Buddhism, as well as other faiths such as Confucianism, Taoism, Shinto, and Sikhism, from the perspective of underlying worldview, history, tradition, sacred literature, doctrines, and practices.
 Emphasis is placed on the use of primary sources and personal contact with practitioners.
 Attention is given to particular barriers to the Gospel, as well as to promising avenues for sharing the Gospel associated with each religion.
+Also can be taken as MISS6209/6309.